CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-1/Sprint-1/Self-Paced Materials/1_The Digital Services Landscape.md

 This article provides a compelling look at how the U.S. Digital Service has evolved over the past decade, highlighting its role in transforming government services through technology and human-centered design, and outlining how it plans to build on that impact in the years ahead.

+>You’ve completed Sprint 1 of Module 1!
+Please close this window to return to the course main page, then select Mark Complete to record your progress.